We're here to make life easier. See our Erectile Dysfunction Treatments

 ED is usually "multifactorial", meaning that several issues together are causing the problem, rather than just one single one.
 Being overweight/obese is thought to be an independent risk factor; meaning it adds to known risk factors such as high blood pressure, high cholesterol, heart disease or diabetes.

-Apart from being an independent risk factor, overweight/obesity can also lead to high blood pressure, heart disease or diabetes.
+Apart from being an independent risk factor, overweight/obesity can also lead to:

 Being overweight changes your hormones, leading to lower testosterone levels.